Axobot-org/Axobot/docs/server.rst

 Configure your server
 ---------------------

 There are several ways to customize your xp system.
-In particular, you have 4 `configuration options <server.html#config-options>`__, each one modifying a characteristic.
+In particular, you have a few `configuration options <server.html#config-options>`__, each one modifying a characteristic, that you can set with the :code:`/config set <option> <value>` command.
 And more are to come!

 - **Enable/disable xp:** it is possible to enable or disable the entire xp system for your server via the option :code:`enable_xp`.
 If it is set to 'true' the system is enabled, otherwise it will be 'false'.
 By default 'false'.